Research Interests

 Teaching

-I am an associate professor in Biology at SUNY New Paltz, where I teach courses in general ecology, conservation biology, plant ecophysiology, global change biology, and human ecology.
+I am an associate professor in Biology at SUNY New Paltz, where I teach general ecology, conservation biology, plant ecophysiology, global change biology, and human ecology.
 I also mentor undergraduate students in independent research projects in ecology and sustainability.

 Education